 Welcome to Bloominglabs, Bloomington's very own hackerspace!

 Bloominglabs is Indiana's first hackerspace (also known as a makerspace).
-We are a group of community members that have commonly rented a place where we can build projects both collectively and individually.
+We are a group of group of people who have rented a shared workshop where we can build projects both collectively and individually.
+Our space is located at 1609 S. Rogers Street, Building 4 (our building has our gear logo painted on the wall).
 We are open to the public on Wednesday evenings from 7pm until 10pm and are family friendly.

 - Sign up to the announcement mailing list to keep up with our group.